 One of the main concerns with washing chicken thighs is the risk of cross-contamination.
 When you wash raw chicken, the water droplets can easily splash onto nearby surfaces, such as countertops, cutting boards, or utensils.
 This can spread bacteria, including campylobacter and salmonella, which can cause foodborne illnesses.

-See also How to cook irish bacon
+See also How to cook corn beef and cabbage in crockpot

 Even if you thoroughly wash and sanitize your kitchen after handling raw chicken, there is still a possibility of bacteria lingering on surfaces.
 This is especially true for porous materials like wooden cutting boards or sponges, which can absorb and retain the pathogens even after cleaning.